Healing

 Healing From Trauma (EMDR)

-This group is for students who have experienced trauma, specifically family violence, and are seeking to process that trauma through Eye Movement Desensitization Reprocessing (EMDR) in a group format.
+This group is for students who are experiencing post-traumatic stress, and are interested in processing past experiences of trauma through Eye Movement Desensitization Reprocessing (EMDR) in a group format, using art.
 While the group will involve reprocessing trauma in a group setting, students will not share with one another about specific traumatic experiences.
-Students should be able to commit to attending all 6 sessions in order to gain the most benefit from this group.
-Students in this group should have an established counselor that they can meet with as needed throughout the duration of the...

 Healing Through Grief and Loss